Dmitry Faddeev: Educational work

 Since the 1930s he organized and conducted school mathematical olympiads and built a strong pedagogical community in Leningrad.
 He was one of the founders of Boarding School No. 45 for Physics and Mathematics (now the D. K. Faddeev Academic Gymnasium of Saint Petersburg State University).
 From February 1965 he served as its scientific curator and later as a member of the school council.

 Students

-Dmitry Faddeev's students included Mark Bashmakov (ru), Zenon Borevich, Lyudmyla Nazarova, Andrei Roiter, Alexander Skopin, and Anatoly Yakovlev (ru).
+Faddeev's students included Mark Bashmakov (ru), Zenon Borevich, Lyudmyla Nazarova, Andrei Roiter, Alexander Skopin, and Anatoly Yakovlev (ru).